 Core Research Areas: The Behavioral and Brain Science Program faculty maintain wide-ranging and diverse research programs that are integrated through extensive collaborations that exist within the Program, within the Department and across the University.
-Areas of research focus are highlighted below, as well as in the figure, which illustrates the integrative nature of the program.
+Areas of research focus are highlighted below with faculty descriptions and a figure illustrating the integrative nature of the program.

 Areas of Research Focus